Skip to content

 Installation:

 To run Biodepot Launcher, one must first download the most current version of the binaries from GitHub.
 Unzip the Launcher archive from this LINK and all the contents into a folder.
-Unzip the binaries.zip file on your machine.
 Inside the unzipped folder, there will be binaries following a naming convention that ends with the OS and architecture of your CPU.
 The first asterisk will be either "linux", or "mac", which is representative of the operating system that is running on your machine.
 The second asterisk indicates the architecture of your CPU.
 Once the binary is unzipped, and selected, the binary can be run with a simple double-click.
 In addition to the launcher binary, there are additional dependencies to launch any workflow.

 Note